Countdown games, and simulation on (succinct) one-counter nets: Introduction

 An involved result by G\"oller, Haase, Ouaknine, Worrell~\cite{DBLP:conf/icalp/GollerHOW10} shows that model checking a~fixed CTL formula on succinct one-counter automata is \EXPSPACE-hard.
 The proof is nontrivial, using two involved results from complexity theory.
 The technique of this proof was referred to by Hunter~\cite{DBLP:conf/rp/Hunter15}, to derive \EXPSPACE-hardness of reachability games on succinct OCN.

-\textit{Our contribution.}\ In this paper we close a~complexity gap for the simulation problem on succinct OCN that was mentioned in~\cite{DBLP:journals/corr/HofmanLMT16}, noting that there was a \PSPACE lower bound and an \EXPSPACE upper bound for the problem.
+\paragraph{Our contribution} In this paper we close a~complexity gap for the simulation problem on succinct OCN that was mentioned in~\cite{DBLP:journals/corr/HofmanLMT16}, noting that there was a \PSPACE lower bound and an \EXPSPACE upper bound for the problem.
 We show \EXPSPACE-hardness (and thus \EXPSPACE-completeness) of the problem, using a defender-choice technique (cf.,~e.g.,~\cite{DBLP:journals/jacm/JancarS08}) to reduce reachability games to any relation between simulation preorder and bisimulation equivalence.
+Further contributions are explained below in more detail.

 As already mentioned, the \EXPSPACE-hardness of reachability games on succinct OCNs was shown in~\cite{DBLP:conf/rp/Hunter15} by using~\cite{DBLP:conf/icalp/GollerHOW10}.
 Here we present a direct proof of \EXPSPACE-hardness (and completeness) even for a special case of reachability games, which we call the ``existential countdown games''.
-It is a mild relaxation of the countdown games from~\cite{DBLP:journals/lmcs/JurdzinskiSL08} (or their variant from~\cite{DBLP:journals/ipl/Kiefer13}) which is an interesting \EXPTIME-complete problem.
+It is a mild relaxation of the countdown games from~\cite{DBLP:journals/lmcs/JurdzinskiSL08} (or their variant from~\cite{DBLP:journals/ipl/Kiefer13}), which is an interesting \EXPTIME-complete problem.
 We thus provide a simple \EXPSPACE-hardness proof (in fact, by a master reduction via a natural intermediate problem dealing with ultimately periodic words) that is independent of~\cite{DBLP:conf/rp/Hunter15} (and of the involved technique from~\cite{DBLP:conf/icalp/GollerHOW10} used by~\cite{DBLP:conf/rp/Hunter15}).